Trump, GOP to huddle as outrage builds over border policy

 WASHINGTON — Calls are mounting on Capitol Hill for the Trump administration to end the separation of families at the southern border ahead of a visit from President Donald Trump to discuss legislation.

-Trump's meeting late Tuesday afternoon with House Republicans comes at a time when lawmakers in both parties are up in arms over the administration's “zero tolerance” approach to illegal border crossings.
+Trump's meeting late Tuesday afternoon with House Republicans comes as lawmakers in both parties are up in arms over the administration's “zero tolerance” approach to illegal border crossings.

 Under the policy, all unlawful crossings are referred for prosecution — a process that moves adults to the custody of the U.S. Marshals Service and sends many children to facilities run by the Department of Health and Human Services.
 Under the previous administration, such families were usually referred for civil deportation proceedings, not requiring separation.